-- assisted the Board in fulfilling its responsibility to oversee the development and administration of compensation programs for our executives and other employees; - approved the goals and objectives relevant to our CEO's compensation, evaluated our CEO's performance in light of such goals and objectives, and recommended, for approval by the Independent Directors, the CEO's annual compensation based on such evaluation; - reviewed the compensation of Brighthouse's other executive officers (as determined by the Compensation and Human Capital Committee); - reviewed and approved our equity and non-equity incentive compensation plans and arrangements, and where appropriate or required, recommended such plans and arrangements for approval by the Board and/or our stockholders; and - reviewed our incentive compensation arrangements to confirm that incentive pay does not encourage our executive officers to take unnecessary risks, and reviewed and discussed the relationship between our risk management policies and practices, corporate strategy, and senior executive compensation.
+- assisted the Board in fulfilling its responsibility to oversee the development and administration of compensation programs for our executives and other employees; - approved the goals and objectives relevant to our CEO's compensation, evaluated our CEO's performance in light of such goals and objectives, and recommended, for approval by the Independent Directors, the CEO's annual compensation based on such evaluation; - · reviewed the compensation of Brighthouse Financial's other executive officers; - reviewed and approved our equity and non-equity incentive compensation plans and arrangements and, where appropriate or required, recommended such plans and arrangements for approval by the Board and/or our stockholders; and reviewed our incentive compensation arrangements to confirm that incentive pay does not encourage our executive officers to take unnecessary risks, as well as reviewed and discussed the relationship between our risk management policies and practices, corporate strategy, and senior executive compensation.

 Compensation Consultants' Role.
 Under its written charter, the Compensation and Human Capital Committee has the authority to retain advisers to assist in the discharge of its duties.
 The Compensation and Human Capital Committee has retained SBCG as its independent compensation consultant since November 2017.
-The Compensation and Human Capital Committee annually assesses SBCG's independence in light of SEC standards and has determined that no conflicts of interest or independence concerns exist.
-SBCG reports directly to the Compensation and Human Capital Committee, and the Compensation and Human Capital Committee has the sole authority to approve the fees and other terms of the retention of SBCG as its independent compensation and Human Capital Committee on all aspects of the Company's executive compensation program, including the form, mix, and amount of Target TDC.
-SBCG has assisted the Compensation and Human Capital Committee in its implementation of our compensation principles and practices.
-SBCG has advised the Compensation and Human Capital Committee on the development of the Company's 2020 STI and LTI compensation arrangements, including the STI and LTI metrics for 2020 and the forms of equity-based incentives awarded to members of the SLMG in 2020.
+The Compensation and Human Capital Committee annually assesses SBCG's independence in accordance with SEC standards and has determined that no conflicts of interest or independence concerns exist.
+SBCG reports directly to the Compensation and Human Capital Committee, and the Compensation and Human Capital Committee has the sole authority to approve the fees and other terms of the retention of SBCG as its independent compensation consultant.
+SBCG generally attends all Compensation and Human Capital Committee meetings.
+SBCG advises the Compensation and Human Capital Committee on all aspects of the Company's executive compensation program, including our compensation philosophy, policies, and practices; the form, mix, and amount of Target TDC; our STI and LTI programs, including the STI and LTI metrics for 2021 and the forms of equity-based incentives awarded to members of the SLMG in 2021; and trends and best practices relating to executive compensation.

-Elements of 2020 Compensation
+Elements of 2021 Compensation

-Component Form Purpose Base Salary Cash (Fixed) Base salary provides a fixed amount of compensation for services during the year.
+Component Form Purpose Base Salary Cash (Fixed) Base salary provides a fixed amount of compensation for service during the year.
 Base salary is determined based upon a variety of factors, including scope of responsibilities, individual performance, and market data.
 In line with our pay-for-performance philosophy, Target TDC has been structured so that base salary is the smallest component of pay for our NEOs.
-Short-Term Incentive (STI) Awards Cash (Variable) STI awards are our annual cash incentive awards that reward our NEOs for their performance in 2020.
-Payout amounts were based both upon the Company's performance against the 2020 STI Metrics approved by the Compensation and Human Capital Committee and upon the NEO's individual performance.
-Long-Term Incentive (LTI) Awards Equity (Variable) LTI awards are our stock-based awards that reward our NEOs for their contributions to Brighthouse's long-term success.
-2020 LTI awards consisted of PSUs, which will be paid out at the end of a three-year performance period based on Brighthouse's performance against quantitative goals, and RSUs, which vest annually in thirds.
+Short-Term Incentive (STI) Awards Cash (Variable) STI awards are annual cash incentive awards that reward NEOs for their performance in 2021.
+Payout amounts were based both upon the Company's performance against the 2021 STI Metrics approved by the Compensation and Human Capital Committee and upon the NEO's individual performance.
+Long-Term Incentive (LTI) Awards . , , LTI awards are stock-based awards that reward NEOs for their contributions to Brighthouse's long-term success.
+2021 LTI awards consisted of PSUs, which will be paid out at the end of a three-year performance period based on Brighthouse Financial's performance against quantitative goals, and RSUs, which vest annually in thirds.
 For the CEO, the LTI Award mix is 70% PSUs and 30% RSUs.
 For all other NEOs, the LTI Award mix is 60% PSUs and 40% RSUs.

-2020 Target Total Direct Compensation
+2021 Target Total Direct Compensation